electricimp/imp-central-impt/CommandsManual.md

 **--<option_name> [<option_value>]** or **-<option_alias> [<option_value>]**, where:
 - **<option_name>** - is unique across a particular command.
 For a user convenience many of the option names are reused across different commands.
-- **<option_alias>** - a one letter alias for the option, unique for a particular command.
-Not all but many options have aliases.
+- **<option_alias>** - a one letter alias for the option.
+Unique across all option aliases for a particular command.
+The same option name in different commands always has the same alias.
 - **<option_value>** - a value of the option.
 Not all options require value.
 If option value has spaces it must be put into double quotes (“”).

 All commands and options are case sensitive.